 In this course we will focus on the various methods and theories that can enrich and deepen our understanding of art, architecture, and visual culture.
-In this course students will hone their analytical skills, both verbal and written, often with recourse to objects from the College Museum and the campus at large.
+Students will hone their analytical skills, both verbal and written, often with recourse to objects from the College Museum and the campus at large.
 In general, this seminar will develop students’ awareness of objects of culture broadly construed, and sharpen their understanding of the scope and intellectual history of the field.
 To be taken during the sophomore or junior year as a prerequisite for HARC 0710 and HARC 0711.
-3 hrs. sem
+3 hrs. sem.
+ART

 Minimalism: Art, Objects, and Experience